marcmarinam/obsidian-fmp/Cardless Free Trial.md

 #### Ecomm-gate
 Adding a free trial extension to the billing info update workflow.
 #### Titan
-Updating/adding copy mentioning the extension in the `/account/subscription`
+Updating/adding copy mentioning the extension in the `/account/subscription` and `/card-update` pages.